Choosing between Coresignal and Crustdata for your B2B data needs comes down to five questions:

 Do you only need the data layer, or do you also need to act on it with outreach, automation, and pipeline management?

 Coresignal is a public web data provider for teams that need structured B2B datasets at scale.
-With 75M+ company records, 839M+ employee profiles, and 425M+ job postings aggregated from 15+ public web sources, Coresignal delivers cleaned, deduplicated, and AI-enriched data through APIs and bulk flat files.
-Its three-tier processing model (Base, Clean, Multi-Source) lets buyers choose between raw freshness and enrichment depth.
-However, Coresignal provides professional emails only (no phone numbers), has no outreach or CRM tools, and its full API requires familiarity with Elasticsearch Query DSL.
+With 75M+ company records, 865M+ employee profiles, and 461M+ job postings aggregated from 15+ public web sources, Coresignal delivers cleaned, deduplicated, and AI-enriched data through APIs and bulk flat files.
+Its three-tier processing model (Base, Clean, Multi-Source) lets buyers choose between raw freshness and enrichment depth, and its new Agentic Search API accepts natural-language prompts and returns structured B2B data.
+However, Coresignal provides professional emails only (no phone numbers), has no outreach or CRM tools, and has no native MCP server, with n8n as its only named integration.

 Crustdata is a real-time data infrastructure layer for AI agents and signal-driven workflows.
-Covering 1 billion people profiles and 60 million companies, Crustdata differentiates on live data fetching, where API requests trigger crawlers that pull fresh data from the web in seconds.
+Covering 1 billion+ searchable people profiles and 60 million companies, Crustdata differentiates on live data fetching, where API requests trigger crawlers that pull fresh data from the web in seconds.
 Its Watcher API pushes webhook notifications for job changes, funding rounds, and hiring signals the moment they happen.
 Crustdata fits teams building AI SDRs, recruiting platforms, or deal sourcing tools.
-The trade-off: no transparent public pricing, no outreach tools, and the platform requires engineering resources to integrate.
+The trade-off: no transparent public pricing, no outreach tools, no MCP server, and the platform requires engineering resources to integrate.

 Both platforms solve the data collection problem well.
 But collecting data is only the first step.
-Neither Coresignal nor Crustdata helps you act on what you find: no verified phone numbers for cold calls, no email sequencing, no pipeline management, no intent signals tied to buying committees.
-For teams that need to move from data to revenue, there's a platform that covers the entire workflow.
+Neither Coresignal nor Crustdata helps you act on what you find: no verified phone numbers for cold calls, no email sequencing, no pipeline management, no intent signals tied to buying committees, and no MCP server for AI agent pipelines that need verified data at the foundation.
+For teams that need to move from data to revenue, there is a platform that covers the entire workflow.

-ZoomInfo is an AI-powered go-to-market platform built on a large B2B dataset: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on a large B2B dataset: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 That data fuels ZoomInfo's GTM Context Graph, which unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
 This captures why deals move or stall, so the AI drafting your next follow-up understands the concern behind the conversation, your next play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.
 Your team can use this through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.

-If you need verified contact data, AI-powered outreach, and pipeline management alongside your B2B intelligence, see ZoomInfo in action.
+If you need verified contact data, AI-powered outreach, and pipeline management alongside your B2B intelligence, see ZoomInfo in action or request a demo.

 Coresignal | Crustdata | ZoomInfo | |